jananipriya-hub/hr-attrition-analytics-excel-dashboard/README.md

 # HR Attrition Analytics Dashboard (Excel)

 ## Project Overview
-This project analyzes employee attrition using an HR dataset.
-The goal is to identify patterns and factors that contribute to employee turnover.
+This project analyzes employee attrition data using Excel to identify patterns in employee turnover across departments, job roles, and salary levels.
+An interactive dashboard was created using Pivot Tables, charts, and slicers to visualize key insights.

+## Project Objective
+The objective of this project is to understand attrition trends and highlight factors that may influence employee turnover, helping HR teams make better workforce decisions.

 ## Tools Used
 - Microsoft Excel